thaddavis/crewai_and_agentops_script/video_script/intro.md

 (LOOK CAMERA)

-If there are companies that should have been on these lists please let me know in the comments...
+If there are other companies that should have been on these lists please let me know in the comments...

 (CUT)

 For the remainder of this video, we'll DEMO how YOU can use CrewAI w/ AgentOps via 2 beginner-friendly examples

-- 1) In DEMO #1, we'll build a team of agents from scratch manually so we get a solid understanding of how CrewAI works (and we'll also set up monitoring with AgentOps)
+- 1) In DEMO #1, we'll build a team of agents from scratch manually so we get a solid understanding of how CrewAI works (plus we'll also show how to include monitoring w/ AgentOps)
-- 2) In DEMO #2, we'll build a team of agents using the CrewAI CLI and task them with writing us a hit song (that we'll actually make to see what it sounds like) (we'll be integrating AgentOps into this 2nd group of agents for monitoring as well).
+- 2) In DEMO #2, we'll build a team of agents using the CrewAI CLI and task them with writing us a hit song (that we'll actually make to see what it sounds like) and we'll be integrating AgentOps into this 2nd group of agents for monitoring as well.
 Using the CrewAI CLI is the recommended approach for how to build CrewAI-based projects.

-- IF you want to code along, you'll need to install VSCode & Docker Desktop onto your machine
+- IF you want to code along step-by-step, you'll need to install 2 tools onto your machine: VSCode & Docker Desktop

-- Installing these 2 tools is FREE and should only take a few clicks and a few minutes as they both offer extremely easy-to-use installation processes with support for Mac, Windows, and Linux.
+- Both of these 2 tools are FREE and should only take a few clicks and a few minutes to install as they offer extremely easy-to-use installation processes with support for Mac, Windows, and Linux.

-- I'll be using Mac in this video but the general process of what we'll be doing will be the same for Windows and Linux
+- I'll be using Mac in this video but the general process of what we'll be doing will be the same for Windows and Linux.

-- I'll quickly show how I installed these 2 tools on Mac so you get a feel for how easy this is BUT if your experience is not as straightforward, I recommend entering descriptions of your issues into Google and ChatGPT for help
+- Let me quickly show how I installed these 2 tools on Mac so you get a feel for how easy it was for me BUT if your experience is not as straightforward and you get stuck, please leave a comment so I'm aware or try entering descriptions of your issues into Google or ChatGPT for help troubleshooting

 - Here's how to download and install Docker Desktop on Mac...
 - Go to the official download page
   - https://www.docker.com/products/docker-desktop/
-- Download the appropriate version
+- Download the appropriate version for your machine
   - for me this is Apple Silicon
 - Double click the downloaded file and you'll be presented with a window to add Docker Desktop to your Applications folder
 - AND THAT'S IT